blkFinch/blkfinch.github.io/_notes/The Three steps correspond to the powers of the sphinx.md

 feed: show
 tags:
 ---
-According to [[The Master Key]] to manifest our will into the world we must complete three steps:
+According to [[The Master Key System|The Master Key]] to manifest our will into the world we must complete three steps:

 1. Have an earnest desire
 2. Develop a confident expectation